LukasMueller89/FinalPaper/README.md

 #GDP Growth and National Stock Market Indices
 ### ***Limberg, Daniel & Mueller, Lukas***

-In this repository we provide our final paper and website for the Collaborative Social Science Class at the [Hertie School of Governance](https://www.hertie-school.org/home/) in the Spring of 2016 thaught by [Christopher Gandrud](https://github.com/christophergandrud).
+In this repository we provide our final paper and website for the Collaborative Social Science Class at the [Hertie School of Governance](https://www.hertie-school.org/home/) in in the Spring of 2016 thaught by [Christopher Gandrud](https://github.com/christophergandrud).

 * Project Webpage:[Here.](http://lukasmueller89.github.io/FinalPaper/FinalPaper_Data)
 * And please report any issue or give feedback: [Here.](https://github.com/LukasMueller89/FinalPaper/issues)